 - vitamins to boost blood sugar and guard against seizures

-- a stomach pump to get rid of remaining alcohol.
+- a stomach pump to get rid of the remaining alcohol.

 How to Avoid Getting Alcohol Poisoning